-Photographs have always been the best way to capture memories, to freeze a perfect moment in time to allow you to recount the story many years down the line.
-But why are some photographs more special than others?
-Why are some of them etched in your memory, while others are easily forgotten?
+Photographs have always been the best way to capture memories, to freeze a perfect moment in time so you can recount the story many years down the line.
+Why though, are some photographs more special than others?
+Why are some etched in your memory, while others are easily forgotten?
 Essentially, what makes a photograph great?
-Today, we explore the 4 usually overlooked ways to turn a regular photograph into one that is truly special.
+Today, we explore 4 ways to turn a regular photograph into one that is truly special, that are usually overlooked.

 A great photo invokes thought.
 What is that boy doing?
 Where are those people going?
 Why are they dressed like that?
 We are all too accustomed to capturing as much as we can with every shot.
 Just look at the travel or family photos you have taken in the past year.
 Most of them would probably be front-facing, at about chest height, taken from a similar distance away.